-These definitions govern the interpretation and implementation of the Mendocino Town Planşunless the context otherwise requires
+These definitions govern the interpretation and implementation of the Mendocino Town Plan, unless the context otherwise requires

-- 1. Aggrieved Person: Any person who, in person or through a representative, appeared at a public hearing held by the County in connection with the decision or action appealed; or who, by other appropriate means prior to a decision or action by the Coastal Permit Administrator, Planning Commission, or Board of Supervisors on a coastal development permit application hearing, informed the County of the nature of his or her concerns or who for good cause was unable to do either.
-"Aggrieved person" includes the applicant for a coastal development permit and, in the case of an approval of a local coastal program, the local government involved. - 2.
-Amendment, Local Coastal Program: Any change, modification, deletion, or addition, including but not limited to any wording, text, table, illustration, or figure, appendix, and/or documents incorporated by reference, of the certified Mendocino Town Plan, Mendocino Town Land Use Map, Mendocino Town Zoning Code, or Mendocino Town Zoning Map, including any alteration in the boundaries of a zone zoning district, when adopted by the Board of Supervisors in the manner prescribed by law; provided that no amendment to the Mendocino Town Local Coastal Program shall become effective until it has been certified by the Coastal Commission. - 3.
-Amendment, Coastal Development Permit: Any change to a coastal development permit, approved or issued by a County Approving Authority, that alters the approved development, or any approved condition of development approval; provided that no amendment to an approved coastal development permit or any other permit shall become effective until it has been approved by the Approving Authority, as applicable. - 4.
-Applicant: (a) A person, partnership, organization, corporation, or federal, state or local government agency who is applying whose application to (a) the Planning and Building Services Department of the County of Mendocino for a coastal development permit, other land use entitlement, approval, administrative permit, federal consistency certification or
+1. Aggrieved Person: Any person who, in person or through a representative, appeared at a public hearing held by the County in connection with the decision or action appealed; or who, by other appropriate means, prior to a decision or action by the Coastal Permit Administrator, Planning Commission, or Board of Supervisors on a coastal development permit application hearing, informed the County of the nature of his or her concerns, or who, for good cause, was unable to do either.
+"Aggrieved person" includes the applicant for a coastal development permit and, in the case of an approval of a local coastal program, the local government involved.

+2. Amendment, Local Coastal Program: Any change, modification, deletion, or addition, including but not limited to any wording, text, table, illustration, or figure, appendix, and/or documents incorporated by reference, of the certified [1] Mendocino Town Plan, [1] Mendocino Town Land Use Map, [1] Mendocino Town Zoning Code, or [1] Mendocino Town Zoning Map, including any alteration in the boundaries of a zone zoning district, when adopted by the Board of Supervisors in the manner prescribed by law; provided that no amendment to the Mendocino Town Local Coastal Program shall become effective until it has been certified by the Coastal Commission.

+3. Amendment, Coastal Development Permit: Any change to a coastal development permit, or any other permit, approved or issued by a County Approving Authority, that alters the approved development, or any approved condition of development approval; provided that no amendment to an approved coastal development permit or any other permit shall become effective until it has been approved by the Approving Authority, as applicable.

-Services Director to be complete and filed. (b) A person, partnership, organization, corporation, or federal, state or local government agency whose application to (b) the Mendocino Historical Review Board for review and approval of activities or work pursuant to the Mendocino Historical Preservation District Ordinance has been determined by the Director to be complete and filed.
+4. Applicant: (a) A person, partnership, organization, corporation, or federal, state or local government agency who is applying whose application to (a) the Planning and Building Services Department of the County of Mendocino for a coastal development permit, other land use entitlement, approval, administrative permit, federal consistency certification or determination, or building permit, has been determined by the Planning and Building Services Director to be complete and filed. (b) A person, partnership, organization, corporation, or federal, state or local government agency whose application to (b) the Mendocino Historical Review Board for review and approval of activities or work pursuant to the Mendocino Historical Preservation District Ordinance-has been determined by the Director to be complete and filed.